 Has any partner received an interest allowance?

-An interest allowance is a portion of net income or loss assigned to each partner on the basis of their respective investment in the partnership.
-It is usually a percent of the partner’s initial or average capital balance.
+An interest allowance is a portion of net income or loss assigned to each partner based on their respective investment in the partnership.
+It is usually a percentage of the partner’s initial or average capital balance.

 Is there any remainder?

 The total of the salary and interest allowance is compared to the net income or loss for the period.
 If the total of the salary allowance and interest allowance equals the net income or loss for the period, then the remainder is zero.
 However, if the total of the salary and interest allowance does not equal the net income or loss for the period, then there is a remainder.
-The remainder can be positive or negative and is only used to adjust the total of the salary and interest allowances so that it is equal to the net income or loss for the period.
-This remainder must be allocated to the partners in accordance the partners’ income sharing ratios.
+The remainder can be positive or negative, and it is only used to adjust the total of the salary and interest allowances so that it is equal to the net income or loss for the period.
+This remainder must be allocated to the partners in accordance with the partners’ income sharing ratios.

-Example #1
+Example 1

 The partnership of Henry and James had net income of $60,000.
 Each partner shares income equally.

-Allocate the net income amount the partners and show the closing journal entry to transfer each partner’s share to their respective capital account.
+Allocate the net income among the partners, and show the closing journal entry for transferring each partner’s share to their respective capital account.

 Solution:

 In this exercise there is no salary or interest allowance.
-Since there are only two partners who share net income equally, they are each entitled to $30,000.
+Since there are only two partners who share net income equally, each is entitled to $30,000.
 Recalling that positive net income increases owner’s capital, the journal entry is: